Open Accessibility Menu

 Hide

-Memorial Announces Heather Romig as November Daisy Winner
+Memorial Announces Heather Romig, RN as November 2023 Daisy Winner

-Memorial Announces Heather Romig as November Daisy Winner
+Memorial Announces Heather Romig, RN as November 2023 Daisy Winner

 Heather Romig, RN pictures with flowers and DAISY awardCongratulations to Heather G. Romig, RN of the Family Birth Center at Lake Charles Memorial Hospital for Women.
 She was nominated by a coworker for her extraordinary compassion and care for her patients.